psb1558/xgridfit-3/README.md

 $ xgridfit MyFontInstructions.xgf
 ```

 That's all!
-Xgridfit will compile the instructions in your ``.xgf`` file. open the font, merge in the new instructions, and save the font under a new name.
+Xgridfit will compile the instructions in your ``.xgf`` file, open the font, merge in the new instructions, and save the font under a new name.

 The original documentation is [here](http://xgridfit.sourceforge.net/).
 It is mostly still valid, but the many command-line options are largely gone: use `<default>` elements in your Xgridfit program file instead.
 An updated element reference is in the doc folder.